AsymmetricIris/Game-Project-Snake/README.md

 Implemented features such as...
 - collision with hitboxes
 - using collision to collect a treat and add to both the score and snake's length
-- track the score through a txt file
+- track score history through a .dat file and detect a new high score
 - class behaviour via structs
 - the snake was able to "teleport" to the opposite side of the world like Pacman when it bumped into a wall.
 Now, the game ends

+TODO
+- acknowledge how badly I documented my work in 1st year
+- fix how badly I documented this project